-That’s where nominal income verses real income comes in.
+That’s where nominal income versus real income comes in.
 You may not know the terms, but they are relevant to how you plan for retirement.

 You need to know what your dollars will be worth in real terms; meaning what amount of goods and services can they purchase.

-For example, if you have enough money to buy a loaf of bread and pay your health insurance premium today, you also want to know you’ll have enough money to buy a loaf of bread and pay your health insurance premium in fifteen years - even if the price of these items has increased.
+For example, if you have enough money to buy a loaf of bread and pay your health insurance premium today, you also want to know you’ll have enough money to buy a loaf of bread and pay your health insurance premium in 15 years—even if the price of these items has increased.
 That is referred to as “real” dollars.
-They are real because they buy the same amount of goods and services – which is what you need them to do.
+They are real because they buy the same amount of goods and services—which is what you need them to do.

-To understand nominal dollars imagine that I hand you a ten dollar bill today.
-You put it in a drawer and pull it out fifteen years from now.
-It is still ten dollars in nominal terms; meaning it’s face value is $10.
-But will it buy the same amount of bread and health insurance that it did fifteen years ago?
+To understand nominal dollars, imagine that I hand you a $10 bill today.
+You put it in a drawer and pull it out 15 years from now.
+It is still 10 dollars in nominal terms; meaning its face value is $10.
+But will it buy the same amount of bread and health insurance that it did 15 years ago?
 Unlikely.
-That means in real terms it is not worth the same amount as ten dollars is worth today.
+That means in real terms it is not worth the same amount as $10 is worth today.

 It is zero.
-Your investments will be going up in value at 3% a year, but if inflation is also 3% each year they will purchase the same amount of goods and services as they did before.
-This, by the way, is an acceptable outcome.
+Your investments will be going up in value at 3% a year, but if inflation is also 3% each year, they will purchase the same amount of goods and services as they did before.
+It, by the way, is an acceptable outcome.

 If you work part-time in retirement, that may also provide you with a source of real income as wages often increase with inflation.